-Live-online classes are offered in real time with a live teacher and other students connecting virtually through video conferencing software.
-We are using zoom.us which is free to download and can be accessed through a smartphone, tablet, laptop or desktop computer.
+Live, online classes are offered in real-time with a live teacher and other students connecting virtually through video conferencing software.
+We use zoom.us which is free to download and can be accessed through a smartphone, tablet, laptop or desktop computer.

-You will need to pre-register for each class at least 30-minutes before it starts.
-Fifteen minutes before class we will send you a personalized link for you to get into the class.
+You will need to pre-register for each class at least 60-minutes before it starts.
+Thirty minutes before class we will send you a personalized link for you to get into the class.

 Before class, go to zoom.us and download and install the app on your device.
 For the best experience you will want to join from a device that has a video camera and microphone.
 This way, we can see and hear you.

 You will be automatically muted during the session unless the teacher opens up a conversation.
 This is to help with sound quality.
 There is also a chat function in zoom where you can raise your hand with questions or issues.
 We will try to have a proctor monitoring the chat section for all of our classes so the teacher can focus on teaching.